ahmedsamirdev/redux-toolkit-example/README.md

-## Quick & simple explaination of using redux toolkit
+## Quick & Simple explaination of using redux toolkit
 incremenet & decrement & toggle visible counter login and logout state with redux toolkit.

 ### Tech: